Alternity156/rhythmraidproject/README.md

-This is a personal project with the idea of making levels in the style of tab-target MMORPG raids (i.e. Final Fantasy XIV, World of Warcraft) while having to be on time with skills.
+This is a personal project with the idea of making levels in the style of tab-target MMORPG raids (i.e. Final Fantasy XIV, World of Warcraft) while having to be on time with skills, and also having raid mechanics to be on time.

 I am hopeful this idea is fun, but most likely only appeals to a very few select individuals.